sagar-biswas1/hotel_mania/README.md

 Brief description of your project, what it does, and any other relevant information.

+## For details about the project

+For more detailed documentation and project updates, visit the [Hotel Booking System Notion Page](https://chambray-pancake-282.notion.site/Hotel_mania-909decc561fd4c93b617a57be9630871).

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: